 Before writing or editing a document, decide who your audience is.
-A document for corporate executives may have a grade level different than one for all employees or customers.
+A document for nonprofit executives may have a different grade level than one for all employees or customers and clients.

 Avoid writing for everyone.
 Consider your audience's reading level, the concepts and vocabulary they know, and the answers they want to find.
 Then, write for that audience.
 Ensure translations are accurate and appropriate for the intended audiences.